learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

     Name
       1) returns "Susan"
     Height
-      2) is less than 40
+      2) is less than 40 and greater than 0
     Message
       ✓ gives the name and height